Cargill/splinter-docs/docs/0.5/tutorials/configuring_splinter_nodes.md

     `--registries file:///config/alpha-registry.yaml`:  Defines one or more
     read-only Splinter registry files.
 This will be covered in more detail later.
 Notice that this is using a Docker bind mount.

+    `--storage`:  When set to `yaml`, the splinterd will store the Splinter state files in YAML files stored in the Splinter state directory.

     `--tls-insecure`:  Turns off certificate authority validation for TLS connections; all peer certificates are accepted.
 This flag is intended for